Arizona Conference

 STARTING AND STOPPING OFF DUTY JOBS

 Off duty jobs have become popular in the law enforcement community.
-Cops, sheriff's deputies, and troopers everywhere have taken advantage of the request for certified LEOs by private organizations.
+Cops, sheriff’s deputies, and troopers everywhere have taken advantage of the request for certified LEOs by private organizations.
 This is a benefit to police officers and can be a great thing in their lives.
-However, with these new situations, new questions and scenarios have arose.
-We did a video about having lights in a personal vehicle for off duty jobs.
-This week, we want to address when an officer may want to check on, and off, from an off duty job, and why.
-Check it out!

 Protecting our own